 English – Composition & Rhetoric

 This minor is geared toward graduate students from a wide array of disciplines who seek an emphasis in the teaching of post-secondary writing, rhetoric, literacy, and/or composition studies.
 The minor will appear on the transcript as a Minor in English.
 Minors must complete 12 credits, generally in the form of four, 3-credit courses.
 Minors are encouraged to take English 700 (Introduction to Composition and Rhetoric) early in the sequence.
 Otherwise, any three-credit PhD course in Composition and Rhetoric will count toward the requirement.
 To learn more about the courses and seek permission to register, contact the Graduate Advisor in Composition and Rhetoric.
-An internal minor in Composition and Rhetoric is available to English PhD students in Literary Studies and Applied English Linguistics.
+An internal minor in Composition and Rhetoric is available to English PhD students in Literary Studies and English Language and Linguistics.
 This will appear as a Distributed Minor (Option B) on the transcript.

 English Language and Linguistics

 PhD students in other departments may elect an external Minor in English Language and Linguistics (ELL).
 The requirement for the Minor in ELL is a plan of 12 credits in courses to be selected in consultation with an ELL faculty member and the ELL Graduate Advisor.
 Minors are encouraged to take English 713 (a graduate research and professionalism course).
 Any course in English Language and Linguistics may be included in the minor course plan with written approval by the ELL Graduate Advisor.
 To learn more about the courses, to obtain approval for a plan of courses, and seek permission to register in specific courses, contact the Graduate Advisor in English Language and Linguistics.
 An internal minor in English Language and Linguistics is available to PhD students in composition and Rhetoric or Literary Studies.
 The minor will appear as a Minor in English Language and Linguistics.